 In Georgia, wrongful death claims may be brought by a surviving spouse, children, parent, or an adult representative of the deceased person.
 Wrongful death claims are brought due to the negligent or reckless conduct of another.
-At Hong & Sessions Law, LLC, we’ve brought wrongful death claims for tractor-trailer accidents, car accidents, bicycle accidents, and other accidents due to the negligence of another.
+The wrongful death lawyers at Hong & Sessions Law, LLC, have brought claims for tractor-trailer accidents, car accidents, bicycle accidents, and other accidents due to the negligence of another.

 Understanding Georgia’s Wrongful Death Law & Recovering For The Death Of A Loved One

 Georgia’s wrongful death law allows certain people to seek the “'[f]ull value of the life of the decedent [this is the person killed in the accident], as shown by the evidence’ means the full value of the life of the decedent without deducting for any of the necessary or personal expenses of the decedent had he lived.”
 O.C.G.A. § 51-4-1 (1).
 Georgia’s wrongful death law does not allow just anyone to seek recovery for the death of a person.
 We discuss who is entitled to seek compensation for the death of another below.
 In order for an eligible person to seek recovery, they must show that the person’s death was caused by “a crime, from criminal or other negligence, or from the property which has been defectively manufactured, whether or not as the result of negligence.”
 O.C.G.A. § 51-4-1 (2).

 How do you bring a wrongful death case?

 There are two different types of wrongful death claims in Georgia.
 There is a statutory wrongful death claim and there are estate claims.
 Both are important and both allow for the recovery of damages that you and your family will undoubtedly want to recover for the loss of a loved one.